endurantgames/cosmiclegends/src/classes/dynamo.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   To be determined

-TBD

-:   To be determined
+Energy Shaping

+:   Add a Word from the Shaper class's Personal Power Word list
+    as a Personal Power Word.

+Energy Versatility

+:   You've mastered another form of energy projection in addition
+    to your primary energy type.
+Add a Word from the Energy Power Word list as a Personal Power Word.

 :::::::::::::::::::::::::::::::::::::

 ### Volume 3 Abilities

-At the start of Volume 3, choose an ability from this list, the Volume 1 list, or the Volume 2 list.
+At the start of Volume 3, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
-TBD

-:   To be determined
+Power Overwhelming

+:   Your capacity for energy use is extraordinary, even for a hero.
+    Increase your maximum Might to 15.

 TBD